Core Module Information

 Prerequisites

-Requisites: AND Pre-requisite: To study this modules you will need the learning equivalent to the module listed or to have passed this module Human Resource Management Practice (HRM09101) or Introduction to HRM (HRM08101)ORKnowledge of HR practice in the domestic context at SCQF Level 8 or 9
+Requisites: Pre-requisite: To study this modules you will need the learning equivalent to the module listed or to have passed this module Human Resource Management Practice (HRM09101) or Introduction to HRM (HRM08101)ORKnowledge of HR practice in the domestic context at SCQF Level 8 or 9

 Description of module content: